article / Hotspot conflict

 (2) The Next Possible Strategy of the United States

-Based on the pattern of this operation and the statements from the United States, its possible subsequent actions are as follows: First, continue to expand the enforcement of sanctions, track and seize other tankers suspected of involvement in the "shadow fleet," and persistently reduce the oil export space for countries like Venezuela.
-Second, strengthen intelligence sharing and military collaboration with allies, particularly those like the United Kingdom, to build a broader joint sanctions enforcement network.
+Based on the pattern of this operation and the statements from the United States, its potential follow-up actions may include: First, continue to expand the enforcement of sanctions, track and seize other oil tankers suspected of involvement in the shadow fleet, and persistently reduce the oil export space for countries like Venezuela.
+Second, strengthen intelligence sharing and military cooperation with allies, particularly those like the United Kingdom, to build a broader joint sanctions enforcement network.
 Third, leverage this seizure case to increase pressure through legal and diplomatic channels, including filing lawsuits against relevant entities and defending its actions in international forums.
-Fourth, it is necessary to cautiously address the international disputes and potential escalation of confrontation arising from this.
-Russia's strong warning implies that similar future actions may face higher military risks and political pressure, requiring the United States to balance the intensity of law enforcement with avoiding direct conflict.
+Fourth, it is necessary to cautiously address the international disputes and potential escalation of confrontation triggered by this.
+Russia’s stern warning implies that similar future actions may face higher military risks and political pressure, requiring the United States to balance between enforcement intensity and avoiding direct conflict.

 IV.
 Risk Analysis